mlverse/lang/README.md

 ### Target language

-In order of priority, these are the ways how `lang` determines the language it will translate to:
+In order of priority, these are the ways in which `lang` determines the language it will translate to:

 1. Value in `.lang` when calling `lang_use()`